The Impact of Heterogeneity and Geometry on the Proof Complexity of Random Satisfiability: Geometric SAT with Non-Zero Temperature

-To show that non-critical clauses are not an issue, we argue along the following lines.
-Let $v$ be the variable we move and consider a nice but non-$v$-critical clause $c$.
-As $c$ is not $v$-critical, the difference between the right and left hand side of the inequality in Equation~\eqref{eq:indicator-var-niceness} is at least $\delta_v/n \ge (w_v/n)^{\frac{1}{1 + T}}$.
-Thus, if moving $v$ does not decrease the right hand side too much, then $c$ remains nice.
-Assuming that $v$ is not one of the $k$ variables closest to $c$, the right hand side decreases when moving $v$ closer to $c$, as this increases the denominator.
-To bound this increase, we can use Lemma~\ref{lem:variables-impact-few-clauses} by excluding the rare cases where $v$ is very close to $c$.
-As the increase of the denominator has to be considered relative to the numerator, we also have to give an upper bound on the numerator, which is done by the following lemma.
+This is done as follows.
+As $c$ is not $v$-critical, the difference between the right and left hand side of the inequality in Equation~\eqref{eq:indicator-var-niceness} is somewhat high.
+Thus, if moving $v$ does not change the right hand side by too much, then $c$ keeps its niceness status.
+To show this, we can use the fact that $X(c, v)$ is low before and after the movement and thus it cannot change by too much.
+This change of $X(c, v)$ has to be considered relative to the other connection weights, i.e., changing $X(c, v)$ has less impact if there are other variables with higher connection weight.
+The following lemma establishes that these other variables with higher connection weight indeed exist.